kevin18low/Project-Portfolio/README.md

 - As a user, I want to be able to see a list of my high scores
 - As a user, I want to be able to pause the game so I can take a break and come back later
 - As a user, I want to customize my snake's colour scheme
-- As a user, I want to choose the size of the board to play on
+- As a user, I want to choose the size of the board tiles

 **Phase 2**
 - As a user, I want to have the choice to save my game so I can play again another time